ISBX/apprtc-ios/README.md

  ```objective-c
 @interface ARTCVideoChatViewController : UIViewController <ARDAppClientDelegate, RTCEAGLVideoViewDelegate>
 ```
-    * `ARDAppClientDegate` - Handles events when remote client connects and disconnect states.
+    * `ARDAppClientDelegate` - Handles events when remote client connects and disconnect states.
 Also, handles events when local and remote video feeds are received.
     * `RTCEAGLVideoViewDelegate` - Handles event for determining the video frame size.

 3. Define the following properties in your class: